Politics of Mongolia: Post-revolution development (1990-1992)

-Mongolia's first multi-party elections for the People's Great Khural (Upper Chamber of the Parliament) were held on 29 July 1990.
+Mongolia's first multi-party free and fair elections for the People's Great Khural (upper chamber) were held on 29 July 1990.
 The MPRP won 85% of the seats.
-The People's Great Khural first commenced on 3 September and elected a president (MPRP), a vice-president (SDP, Social Democratic Party), a prime minister (MPRP), and 50 members to the Baga Khural (Lower Chamber of the Parliament).
-The vice president was also the speaker of the Baga Khural.
+The People's Great Khural first commenced on 3 September and elected the president (MPRP), the vice-president (MSDP), the prime minister (MPRP), and 50 members to the State Little Khural (lower chamber).
+The vice president was also the speaker of the Little Khural.

 In November 1991, the People's Great Khural began discussion on a new constitution and adopted it on 13 January 1992.
-The Constitution entered into force on 12 February 1992.
-In addition to establishing Mongolia as an independent, sovereign republic and guaranteeing a number of rights and freedoms, the new constitution restructured the legislative branch of government, creating a unicameral legislature, the State Great Khural, with 76 members.
+The Constitution of Mongolia entered into force on 12 February 1992.
+In addition to establishing Mongolia as an independent, sovereign republic and guaranteeing a number of rights and freedoms, the new constitution restructured the legislative branch of government via the creation of a unicameral legislature, the State Great Khural, with 76 members.
 The 1992 constitution provided that the president would be directly elected by popular vote rather than by the legislature as before.
-In June 1993, incumbent Punsalmaagiin Ochirbat won the first direct presidential election, running as the candidate of the democratic opposition.
+In June 1993, incumbent Punsalmaagiin Ochirbat won the first direct presidential election, running as the joint candidate of the democratic opposition.